LADY IN THE PEW

 A network of gray, worm-thin roots, running under the surface of his skin like a diseased plant, blooming across his skull in sick little bursts.
 A colony.
 His face was no longer his own; it was soil.

-The salves had stopped helping.
 The steroid cream that once dulled the itch now seemed to feed it, like sprinkling Miracle-Gro on something you should have burned.
-Some nights he could smell it — a faint, sour reek rising from his pores, part burnt plastic, part wet pennies.
+Some nights he could smell it—a faint, sour reek rising from his pores, part burnt plastic, part wet pennies.
 And on those nights, the heat on his skin didn’t just radiate.
 It throbbed, a heartbeat that wasn’t his.

 “Please,” he whispered.
 “Please, God.
 I’ll go back.
 I’ll go back to church.
 Just get it out.
 Get it out.”

-And with a sudden clarity he realized that’s all he had to do.
+And in that bright, brutal instant he understood: that was all he had to do.

 The bandage on his face looked old already, like it had been there longer than the flesh beneath it.
 His coat hung off him in folds, the way clothes hang on scarecrows or the dead.
 He didn’t knock.
 Just opened the heavy oak door to the pastor’s office and stood there, a shadow that had somehow found its owner.

-Pastor Greeley looked up from behind a desk littered with papers and one lonely Styrofoam cup of coffee.
+Pastor Greeley glanced up from behind a desk strewn with paper—half pious sermon drafts, half the kind of ledgers you’d squint at and call laundering.
 When he saw Keith, his mouth loosened, the skin sagging just enough for the tremor to show in his hand.
 He set the cup down with a deliberate care, the way you set down a bomb you aren’t sure is live.

 “I need to talk,” Keith said.

 “Where can I find her?”
 Keith asked.
-His voice was hoarse, chewed up by nights without sleep.
+His voice was hoarse.
 “The old woman.
 The one with the veil.”

 “...You’ve seen her?”
 His voice was smaller now.